Dissecting higher order effects from industrial technologies

 There are known knowns, and there are known unknowns.
 But there are also unknown unknowns- Donald Rumsfeld.

-We have the benefit of hindsight in analyzing the higher order effects from social media but for many environmental issues, some of the negative effects have not yet emerged or are just emerging, which makes it important to anticipate, assess and hopefully mitigate them.
-In the following sections, we will analyze the effects from the adoption of private vehicles and plastics in our lives.
+We have the advantage of hindsight when assessing social media’s higher-order effects.
+But for many environmental issues, the long-term consequences have not yet surfaced or are only beginning to appear.
+This makes it crucial to anticipate, assess, and mitigate them early.
+In the following sections, we will examine the impacts arising from the adoption of private vehicles and plastics.

 Private vehicles

-Tyre wear is still not recognized as a problem globally, except for EU which has started including tyre wear limits on their vehicle standards.
-A British company called The Tyre collective is leading the efforts to minimize tyre wear through their electrostatic collector that attaches to the rear mud flap of vehicles.
-As the vehicle moves, the collector captures the tiny rubber particles emitted from the tyres.
-The collected tyre wear is then recycled to create retreads for truck tyres or upcycled into shoe soles.
+Tyre wear is still not widely recognised as a problem globally, except in the EU, which has begun introducing tyre-wear limits in its vehicle standards.
+A British company called The Tyre Collective is leading efforts to address this issue through an electrostatic collector that attaches to a vehicle’s rear mud flap.
+As the vehicle moves, the device captures the tiny rubber particles shed from the tyres.
+The collected material can then be recycled into truck-tyre retreads or upcycled into products like shoe soles.

 Plastics